Friend to the King, Lover to the Queen

 The King’s improved ability to manage his insanity and his royal duties is the charming result of their unlikely friendship.
 However, this newfound ability was not viewed with favor by the court and, most certainly, not by his self-serving stepmother, Queen Dowager Juliane Marie, whose sole intent is to have her son reign as King.

-The cinematography is stunning and the actors are brilliant at portraying the period of 18th century Denmark.
+The cinematography in A Royal Affair is stunning and the actors are brilliant at portraying the period of 18th century Denmark.
 The film beautifully portrays lush countryside scenes and lavish palace balls which showcased the splendor of this period piece film.
 But all is not well in this dark period for Demark.
 Cruelty is prevalent, the lack of sanitation breeds disease and care for humankind is scarce.

-For days after watching the film I found myself wondering what it must have been like – to live in those times; being forcibly arrested, taken away, brutally tortured and often killed without any judicial order.
+For days after watching A Royal Affair I found myself wondering what it must have been like – to live in those times; being forcibly arrested, taken away, brutally tortured and often killed without any judicial order.
 The film director and actors interpretations were so real they continue to haunt me.

 Directed by Nikolaj Arcel, “A Royal Affair,” stars the popular Danish actor Mads Mikkelsen as Johann Friedrich Struensee, the hottest new actress from Sweden, Alicia Vikander, as Queen Caroline Mathilda, and Mikkel Boe Folsgaard as King Christian VII.